 \section{Velocity-vorticity formulation}

-In the present paper, we deal with flows in the presence of solid surface and we must strictly impose the no-slip boundary condition (\ref{nsbc}).
+In the present paper, we deal with flows in the presence of solid surfaces and we must strictly impose the no-slip boundary condition (\ref{nsbc}).
 We first establish that, in the ``kinematic" system

 the velocity can be recovered uniquely from

 where the region $\Upomega$ is simply-connected having a $C^2$ boundary $\partial \Upomega$.
 The necessary condition to confirm (\ref{kinem-poi}) is the vector identity (\ref{vid}).
 The continuity implies that the vorticity field in $\Upomega$ is solenoidal $\nabla.\omega=0$.
 Denote $G$ by Green's function satisfying the homogeneous boundary condition.
 Conversely, if we are given a bounded vector function $A$ in $\Upomega$.
 The Poisson equation, $\Delta \bfu = -\nabla{\times}A$, is inverted